ni/nimble/packages/nimble-components/src/table/specs/table-column-placeholder-hld.md

 \*This is considered invalid data from the table's perspective and should be fixed within the client application.

+In the future we can add the ability to create a mapping to a blank icon.
+This will allow a column to specify that it doesn't want an icon to be displayed in a cell for certain record values, but the column can still display an application-specified label on group rows.

+Column best practices:
+- Avoid mixing `undefined` and `null` as values for the same field.
+When grouping this will lead to two groups (one for `null` values and one for `undefined` values) that both have the text "No value".
+- Avoid using values that do not correspond to a mapping for the column

 #### Text mapping column

 The text mapping column will not have a configuration for a placeholder.